Mate Sound the Pump...

 Plaques attributed to Sheriff Hill Pottery, Gateshead

 I've never seen a plaque with a Sheriff Hill Pottery impressed mark.
-All of the attributions on this page stem from a single plate (below left) with the impressed mark 'J.&P' for Jackson and Patterson of the Sheriff Hill Pottery, Gateshead, 1830–45 (N.B.
+All of the attributions on this page stem from two plates (below) with the impressed mark 'J.&P' for Jackson and Patterson of the Sheriff Hill Pottery, Gateshead, 1830–45 (N.B.
 R C Bell's 'Tyneside Pottery' book states the firm was run by Jackson & Patterson 1833–8, but records in the Sunderland Museum say 1830–45).
 Nearly all of the plaques below would have fallen into the Jackson & Patterson period.

 Back to top